 Setting clear goals and objectives at the beginning of the supervisory relationship is crucial.
 Both the supervisor and the supervisee can take time to discuss expectations, areas of focus, and any specific challenges the supervisee wants to address.

-By having clear objectives, each session becomes more focused and it enables for goals to be obtained, leading to tangible progress for the supervisee.
+By having clear objectives, each session becomes more focused, and it enables goals to be obtained, leading to tangible progress for the supervisee.

-A solid foundation of trust and mutual respect is indispensable for effective counselling supervision.
+A solid foundation of trust and mutual respect is crucial for effective counselling supervision.
 The supervisee should feel safe to discuss concerns, vulnerabilities, and mistakes.

-Supervisors who can cultivate a non-judgmental environment where supervisees feel supported and valued, will find this can lead to honest and open communication.
-This works both ways, a supervisor offering honest communication builds connection.
+Supervisors who can cultivate a non-judgemental environment where supervisees feel supported and valued will find this can lead to honest and open communication.
+This works both ways; a supervisor offering honest communication helps foster a strong connection.

 Providing well-structured feedback allows supervisees to understand their strengths and areas for improvement.
 Constructive feedback should be balanced, specific, and actionable so that supervisees can implement changes effectively.
-Again this works both ways.
-It is important for the supervisor to offer feedback and to allow time for the supervisee to feedback. encouraging the relationship and sustaining the goals of supervision.
+Again, this works both ways.
+It is important for the supervisor to offer feedback and to allow time for the supervisee to give feedback, encouraging the relationship and sustaining the goals of supervision.

 Some useful models like Gibbs' Reflective Cycle or Kolb's Learning Cycle can be helpful in fostering this habit.